The Ultimate Photography Composition Guide

 13. Diagonal Lines

-Diagonal lines are an extremely powerful technique on photography composition.
-They help create a sense of depth as well as movement throughout the photo.
-Diagonal lines are any slanted lines in a photo.
 They can be found all over, from roads, to buildings, to shadows, to trees.
 You can also create your own diagonal lines by simply turning your camera to turn horizontal lines.
 To make your photos more dramatic, or to make your subject stand out, try incorporating diagonal lines.

 14. Curved Lines

-Contrary from diagonal lines, curved lines slow down the photo and create a calmer scene and a more serene mood.
-It takes long for the eye to follow a curve than a straight line, causing this calm feeling to take place.
+It takes longer for the eye to follow a curve than a straight line, causing this calm feeling to take place.
 S-curves can help carry the eye throughout the photo and point out important details along the curve.
 Roads, rivers, and trails are all perfect examples of S-curves.
 If you are looking to create a natural and peaceful photo, keep your eye out for curved lines.

 15. Avoiding Mergers

-Although many of the other photography rules can be broken, mergers is one you always want to avoid.
-The first type is called a background merger, which occurs when something in the background of the photo interferes with the subject.
-It makes it difficult to distinguish the subject from the background.
-Objects that are similar in shape or color and cause this issue, like shown in the photo above.
-In the photo on the left, the tree is more difficult to see and it doesn’t stand out against the rocks behind it.
+In the photo on the right, the tree doesn’t stand out against the rocks behind it.
 By changing my perspective a little bit, I was able to put the tree against the blue water, and it stands out much more.
-Mergers are not difficult to avoid, just examine the entire scene in your viewfinder and check for mergers before you shoot.
-Try not to get hyper focused on only the subject and forget about its surroundings.
+Be sure to examine the entire scene in your viewfinder and check for mergers before you shoot.
+Don’t get hyper focused on only the subject and forget about its surroundings.

 16. Reflections

-The final technique I have to share is reflections.
-This is definitely one of my favorite techniques because it can completely change a simple, boring photo into something grand.
 Reflections can be created from rivers or lakes, or even just a puddle on the ground.
-Remember to try different angles and positions to capture the best reflection possible.
+Try different angles and positions to capture the best reflection possible.
 Moving closer or lower may allow you to see more in the reflection!

 Now that you’ve learned all of the rules of composition, you are ready for the most important part: practicing composing your own photos.
 Go and take a walk in nature and take time to thoroughly think about the photos you are shooting.
 Over time, your photos will significantly prove, and your eye for composition will become more natural.